This section includes the following topics:

 After selecting a metric, you can filter your query based on tag(s).
 For instance, you can use

 account:prod to scope your query to include only the metrics from your production hosts.
-For more information, refer to the tagging documentation.
+For more information, read the tagging documentation.

 In Datadog, “space” refers to the way metrics are distributed over different hosts and tags.
-There are two different aspects of space that you can control: grouping and aggregation.
+There are two different aspects of space that you can control: aggregator and grouping

 You can modify your graph values with mathematical functions.
-This can mean performing arithmetic between an integer and a metric (for example, multiplying a metric by 2), or between two metrics (for example, creating a new timeseries for the memory utilization rate like this:
+This can mean performing arithmetic between an integer and a metric (for example, multiplying a metric by 2).
+Or performing arithmetic between two metrics (for example, creating a new timeseries for the memory utilization rate like this:

 jvm.heap_memory / jvm.heap_memory_max).